Tom's Guide Verdict

 Netgear Nighthawk AX8 (RAX80) review: Verdict

-If you’re looking for the best performing Wi-Fi 6 router, look no further than Netgear’s Nighthawk AX8.
+If you’re looking for the best Wi-Fi 6 router, look no further than the Netgear Nighthawk AX8.
 It not only delivers one-third more throughput than other Wi-Fi 6 routers, but smashes through the gigabit per second barrier with 1.389Gbps of throughput and does an excellent job of pushing its Wi-Fi signal through walls and floors.
 This means that it will work just as well in the real world as in the lab.
 With the choice between an easy-to-use app and a more detailed browser interface, the Nighthawk AX8 lets you leave things as they are or optimize it to your heart’s content.